A GTA Family Foundation · Trust-Based Giving

 Partners

-Long-term commitments to organizations doing community-led work.
+Multi-year commitments to organizations doing community-led work.

 Who we fund.
 Priority is given to organizations led by and serving equity-deserving communities — including Black, Indigenous, People of Colour, people living with disabilities or mental illness, and 2SLGBTQ+ communities.
 We also fund grassroots causes operating through charitable mentors or shared platforms.